CPutz/etale-algebra-family/README.md

 ## Usage

-To load this package in Magma, one attaches the `spec` file.
+This package is compatible with Magma `V2.28-8`.
+To load the package in Magma, one attaches the `spec` file.

 ```
 AttachSpec("spec");